kilpert/FGF14_analyses/README.md

 This [Snakemake](https://github.com/snakemake/snakemake) workflow performs the anlysis of long read (Nanopore) repeat sequence data.
 It calculates statistics and generates plots (custom Python and R scripts) to characterize the nature of the repeat expansion in length and motif composition.
 Specific alleles (length and motif) can be defined manually for enhanced visualization.

+## Install from Github

+`git clone https://github.com/kilpert/FGF14_analyses.git`

-## Input
+## Setup (Configuration)

-The workflow needs fastq.gz files as input.
+The workflow needs **fastq.gz** files as input.
 It was tested on fastq files generated from the [FGF14 basecalling](https://github.com/kilpert/FGF14_basecalling) workflow, but this is no requirement.

-## Installation guide

-Install from Github:

-`git clone https://github.com/kilpert/FGF14_analyses.git`
+The path to the folder holding the fastq.gz files has to be configured in the `config/config.yaml` file, e.g.:

+`fastq_dir: path/to/fastq`

 ## Starting the workflow